lltfm/openness/works/the_epitomes_of_openness/contemplations/the_spark_of_life.md

-# What is the "spark of life"?
+# What is "the spark of life"?

 [Openness GPT](README.md#openness-gpt):